alsash110/comm-2216-obs/docs/standard_input/standard_input.md

 These streams can be redirected to other processes (programs) but the default is the Terminal.
 This is why after you issue a command you can see the result (output) displayed on the Terminal.

 A simplified explanation is the Standard Output from a command can be ‘piped’ as the Standard Input of another process.
 This can be chained indefinitely but the final output will be either your terminal or a file.

+### File Descriptor

+A File Descriptor is a number used to represents wether the